 The driver and all passengers must wear seatbelts.
-Also, be aware of ‘no cruise control’ zones, which are marked with round signs and a red line through the phrase ‘cruise control’.
+Also, be aware of no cruise control zones, which are marked with round signs and a red line through the phrase ‘cruise control’.

 Drivers in Belgium also are required to have a fire extinguisher and first-aid kit in the vehicle.
 This is not required for vehicles registered outside of the country.

 Driving in France is pretty straightforward and fits in with most European nations.
-One key thing to be aware of is France’s ‘priorité à droite‘, which is signified by a black cross in a white triangle with a red outline.
-It means that traffic from the right driving into your road has the right of way, and does not have to stop, but you do.
+One key thing to be aware of is France’s priorité à droite, which is signified by a black cross in a white triangle with a red outline.
+It means that traffic from the right driving into your road has the right of way and does not have to stop, but you do.
 This is particularly important to be aware of in rural areas.

 The rules in Germany are pretty basic.
 One thing to be aware of is the country’s environmental green zones.
 It is required that all vehicles, even foreign-registered vehicles, display an environmental badge in order to drive through these zones.
-Passing in moving traffic must be done on the left, passing on the right is allowed only in stationary traffic.
+Passing in moving traffic must be done on the left.
+Passing on the right is allowed only in stationary traffic.

-Other laws to be aware of: Driving with headphones is illegal, and cell phone use is allowed only with the use of a hands-free device.
+Other laws to be aware of: driving with headphones is illegal, and mobile phone use is allowed only with the use of a hands-free device.
 Germany also is famous for its autobahn highway system.
-These highways have no federally mandated speed limits for some vehicles, but that doesn’t mean drivers can motor along at any speed they want.
-Speed limits are established in areas that are urbanised, sub standard or accident-prone.
-Limits also exist in areas where construction is on.
+These highways have no federally mandated speed limits for some vehicles, but that doesn’t mean drivers can drive at any speed they want.
+Speed limits are established in urban areas, areas with sub-standard road conditions, or areas that are accident-prone.
+Limits also exist in construction areas.
 Limits also are set for certain weather conditions, and those are strictly enforced.

 Portugal is considered by many to be one of the more difficult countries to drive in, and its high rate of accidents supports that notion.

-A key tip for driving here is to follow all driving laws strictly.
-Passing on the right, for example, can result in a fine of EUR 1,000.
-On motorways with three lanes, the centre lane is for passing.
-Falling to stop at a stop sign also can lead to a high fine.
-All cell phone use is punishable with a fine of EUR 600.
+Passing on the right can result in a fine of €1,000.
+On motorways with three lanes, the center lane is for passing.
+Failing to stop at a stop sign also can lead to a high fine.
+All mobile phone use is punishable with a fine of €600.
 Keep in mind that fines can be collected on the spot.

 Drivers also are required to have a reflective jacket and a warning triangle, both of which are to be used in the case of a breakdown.
-Know that the roads in Portugal are not well-lit, and drivers of motorised vehicles share the road with other users.
+Know that the roads in Portugal are not well-lit, and drivers of motorized vehicles share the road with other users.